 LAS VEGAS (KTNV) — Additional safety measures are on the way to Buffalo Drive outside of Arbor View High School.

-This comes after the crash that killed senior McKenzie Scott.
-She was crossing the street outside the school when a suspected drunk driver hit her.
+This comes after the crash that killed senior McKenzie Scott, who was crossing the street outside the school when a suspected drunk driver hit her.

 WATCH | Parents and students demand change to improve road safety near schools

-The city of Las Vegas recently conducted a traffic study in the area and found that all of the traffic safety devices on Buffalo, including the crosswalk, signage and school zone flashers, were functioning properly.
+The city of Las Vegas conducted a traffic study following Scott's death and found that all of the traffic safety devices on Buffalo, including the crosswalk, signage and school zone flashers, were appropriate for the area and functioning properly at the time of the deadly crash.

 However, the city will be adding the overhead pedestrian activated flashers, adding signage and repainting the crosswalk on Buffalo this summer as a result of the traffic study.